saha-rajdeep/serverless-lab/README.md

 **To create a DynamoDB table**

 1. Open the DynamoDB console.
-2. Choose Create table.
+2. Choose "tables" from left pane, then click "Create table" on top right.
 3. Create a table with the following settings.
    * Table name – lambda-apigateway
    * Primary key – id (string)
-4. Choose Create.
+4. Choose "Create table".

 ![create DynamoDB table](./images/create-dynamo-table.jpg)